 The USDA Contracting Desk Book is intended to be a depiction of departmental and subagency/mission area acquisition regulations, policies, procedures guidance and information.

 The Desk Book is for internal use by USDA personnel.
 For any questions or discrepancies, contact the USDA Procurement Policy Branch.
-The Procedures, Guidance, and Instructions (PGI) herein after referred to as the PGI is organized in the same manner as the Federal Acquisition Regulation (FAR) and Agriculture Acquisition Regulation (AGAR).
+The Procedures, Guidance, and Instructions (PGI), herein after referred to as the PGI, is organized in the same manner as the Federal Acquisition Regulation (FAR) and Agriculture Acquisition Regulation (AGAR).
 For example, Chapter 4 of this PGI corresponds to Chapter 4G04 of the FSAR, which also corresponds to AGAR 404 and Part 4 of the FAR.

 The reader should always use the PGI in conjunction with the FAR, AGAR and FSAR to ensure all guidance is considered for any part of the acquisition process.
 The PGI addresses specific guidance by chapter and augments the FAR, AGAR and FSAR.

-The PGI addresses guidance that is distinct and additional to the FAR, AGAR and FSAR.
-Where there is no additional

-guidance to be considered in the PGI, no additional language has been included here.

-The PGI is for internal use by Forest Service personnel.
-For any questions or discrepancies, please contact the WO AQM

-Procurement Policy Branch.

-The Procedures, Guidance, and Instructions (PGI) herein after referred to as the PGI is organized in the same manner as the

-Federal Acquisition Regulation (FAR) and Agriculture Acquisition Regulation (AGAR).
-For example, Chapter 4 of this PGI

-corresponds to Chapter 4G04 of the FSAR, which also corresponds to AGAR 404 and Part 4 of the FAR.

-The reader should always use the PGI in conjunction with the FAR, AGAR and FSAR to ensure all guidance is considered for

-any part of the acquisition process.
-The PGI addresses specific guidance by chapter and augments the FAR, AGAR and FSAR.

-The PGI addresses guidance that is distinct and additional to the FAR, AGAR and FSAR.
-Where there is no additional

-guidance to be considered in the PGI, no additional language has been included here.

-The PGI is for internal use by Forest Service personnel.
-For any questions or discrepancies, please contact the WO AQM

-Procurement Policy Branch.

 Procedures, Guidance, and Information (PGI) is a companion resource to the Agriculture Acquisition Regulation (AGAR).
 The PGI is a web-based tool to simply and rapidly access guidance and information relevant to the Federal Acquisition Regulations (FAR) and AGAR topics.
-The AGAR remains the source for regulations, which include the implementation of statutes and USDA-wide contracting policies, authorities and delegations.
+The AGAR remains the source for regulations, which include the implementation of statutes and USDA-wide contracting authorities.
 The PGI contains both mandatory and non-mandatory internal USDA procedures, guidance, and supplemental information.

 CONTENTS